 And I learned a few things about comedy as well!

-You seem to have a knack for playing characters that undergo significant developments over time.
 What role did you play in the development of The Doctor on Star Trek and Richard Woolsey on Stargate?

 The Doctor had the best arc of any character in Voyager, but that was baked-into the writers’ conception of the role: he started as a blank slate and grew into a fully formed, human-like individual.